equinor/dm-docs/docs/docs/concepts/blueprints.md

 }
 ```

+The entity has exactly three attributes ("type", "carModel", and "registrationNumber"), all of which are defined in the attribute list of the Car blueprint.

 Notice how the `type` attribute refers to the name attribute of the blueprint we wrote above?
 For more info about how to reference blueprints, see [References to other blueprints](#references).

 ## How to create a Blueprint?

-The `name` should reflect what the model is, and should be written in camel case.
+The `name` should reflect what the model is, and should be written in CamelCase.

 For blueprints, the `type` should be a reference to [`system/SIMOS/Blueprint`][Blueprint], which is the Blueprint that is used to describe all other blueprints.